tiago-freire/bra-list-theme/docs/README.md

   }
 ```

-to can acess this essencial components to create the list store:
+to be able to access these essential components to create the list store theme:

 <ul>
 <li>Add To Cart</li>